 Cost may be a concern for a family who just found out their child has a condition detected by newborn screening.
 Fortunately, Arkansas has various laws and programs that can help lessen the financial burden.

 Arkansas has a tax credit of up to $2,400 per year per child for individuals or families with a dependent child or children with PKU (phenylketonuria), GALT (galactosemia), organic acidemias, and disorders of amino acid metabolism that can be used to cover expenses from the purchase of medically necessary medical foods and low protein modified food products.
 If the cost of medically necessary foods exceeds the tax credit of $2,400 a year, Arkansas requires your insurance to cover the costs of modified food products for children with PKU (phenylketonuria), GALT (galactosemia), organic acidemias, and disorders of amino acid metabolism.
 The insurer is allowed to require a deductible or similar co-payment for the foods, just like they may do for prescriptions.

 There are also various services and programs available for specific conditions.
 Contact the Arkansas Department of Health, located at 4815 West Markham Street, Little Rock, Arkansas 72205 and available by phone at 1-501-661-2000 or toll-free at 1-800-462-0599, for more information and support.

 Blood Sample Storage:

-In Arkansas, blood samples used for newborn screening are retained by the Department of Health for up to two years and then they are destroyed.
-Blood samples are not released to any outside group or individual for any purpose, unless the express written consent of the child’s parent or guardian is received.
+In Arkansas, blood samples used for newborn screening are retained by the Department of Health for at least one year and then they are destroyed.
+Blood samples are not released to any outside group or individual for any purpose unless the express written consent of the child’s parent or guardian is received.